-- NPA to prepare a Strathard & Trossachs Visitor Management Strategy in 2022. - Scope out work for the development of the aqueduct path and heritage routes for visitors (longer term). - Gravelfoyle, promoted bike routes with new signage, to be completed in the forest to provide enhanced cycling opportunities in the Forest official launch expected to be 2022.
+- 1.1 NPA to prepare a Strathard & Trossachs Visitor Management Strategy in 2022. - 1.2 Scope out work for the development of the aqueduct path and heritage routes for visitors (longer term). - 1.3 Gravelfoyle, promoted bike routes with new signage, to be completed in the forest to provide enhanced cycling opportunities in the Forest official launch expected to be 2022. - 1.4 Introduce traffic management measures to reduce pressures of visitor traffic. - 1.5 Continue supporting work being led by Scottish Water on the Loch Katrine visitor management to address litter and signage.